-With the current situation and the covid-19 restrictions we are well prepared.
-The school has always had to deal with fluctuating pupil numbers and changes to the exchange rate.
-So although this is a pandemic which is unheard of in the life time of the school, we are prepared for this just as much as any other world event, such as the drop in oil price.
-We continually assess our situation in the light of local and world wide events.
+The school has not been immune to the challenges facing all businesses at the moment.
+These include the effects of Covid-19, Britain leaving the EU and now more recently the war in Ukraine.
+The school has always had to deal with fluctuating pupil numbers and changes to the exchange rates.
+So although times are quite volatile at the moment we continually assess our situation in the light of local and world wide events.
 We have made good investment in technology so all our pupils are able to do school work from home.
-Some pupils have been lent macbooks from the school to help with this.
 The pupils already save all their work in the cloud and access their homework in this way so a lot is familiar to them.
 Parents also have access to our school intranet (Skooler) and are trained in how to use it.
-So whilst we accept that this pandemic will have far reaching consequences we are in a good place to deal with them.

 Finances were better than expected due to the improved exchange rate and extra grant from Norway to help with additional expense due to Covid-19.
-This meant we had a surplus of £61,989.
-This will be useful for any shortfall in 2021 due to reduced pupil numbers.
+This meant we had a surplus of £8,389.
+This will be useful for any shortfall in 2022 due to reduced pupil numbers.
 The governors and senior management watch the income and expenditure very closely to ensure finances are kept within the expected budget.
 With pupil numbers fluctuating and the exchange rate being unpredictable the school faces challenges that other UK schools do not have but there is a good structure in place to manage this.
 Expenditure is balanced between ensuring the pupils have the best education in a safe and stimulating environment overseen by a competent management team.
 Funds are spent making sure pupils have access to the latest technology and use London as an extended classroom.
-The pupils have access to up to date Norwegian text and work books, which are imported at a significant cost.
+The pupils have access to up-to-date Norwegian text and workbooks, which are imported at a significant cost.
 Outside sports facilities are hired when needed for swimming, sports day, badminton and such like.
-Also the local church hall is hired for school performances, dance lessons etc. There are regular trips to museums and theatres around London at no cost to the parents.
+Also, the local church hall is hired for school performances, dance lessons etc. There are regular trips to museums and theatres around London at no cost to the parents.